minirop/nubuild/README.md

 $ cargo run -- test # will expands to this
 ```

-But you can type it yourself if you need to pass arguments to the command.
+But you can type it yourself if you need to pass arguments to the command (or just don't set that field).

 ```console
 $ nubuild run --bin runner -- file.txt